Taiwolawal/darey.io-pbl/project15.md

 systemctl enable chronyd
 ```

-Nginx and Webserver (needed so that our servers can function properly on all the redhat instance)
+Nginx and Webserver (needed so that our servers can function properly on all the redhat instance).
 ```
 setsebool -P httpd_can_network_connect=1
 setsebool -P httpd_can_network_connect_db=1